mukulmh/django-logviewer/README.md

    ]
    STATIC_ROOT =os.path.join(BASE_DIR, 'assets')
    ```
+#### Step: 9
-9. Logging configuration.
+Logging configuration.
 You can configure this logger as per as your need.
-You can check out django logger documentation.
+You can check out django [logging](https://docs.djangoproject.com/en/4.1/topics/logging/) documentation.
    ```py
    # logging configuration below
    from datetime import date